disrex-group/magewire-backend-patcher/README.md

-# Magewire Backend Patcher
+# Magewire Backend Patcher for Magento 2

-The **Magewire Backend Patcher** is a Composer Plugin designed to seamlessly apply a patch to the Magewire module, enabling full support for using Magewire in Magento 2's backend.
-This plugin automatically patches the Magewire module on installation or update, ensuring that it implements backend-compatible functionality.

-## Features

-- Applies a patch to the `magewirephp/magewire` module during the `post-install` and `post-update` phases in Composer.
-- Supports Magewire functionality in both Magento frontend and backend contexts.
-- Fully automated: no manual patching is required.
-- Safeguards against re-application of patches, warning users if the patch might already be applied.

-## Requirements

-- PHP: ^8.0
-- Composer: ^2.0
-- Magento: Compatible with Magento 2 environments.
-- Magewire module: Required as the target for this patch (`magewirephp/magewire`).
+**Composer plugin that seamlessly applies patches to enable Magewire functionality in Magento 2's backend area.
+Fully automated patching with no manual intervention required.**

+> ⚠️ This plugin is specifically designed for the `magewirephp/magewire` module.
+Ensure it's installed before using this patcher.

+---

-## Installation
+## ✅ Installation

 Add the Magewire Backend Patcher to your project via Composer: